 Adoption is often a challenging process fraught with many obstacles and legal issues.
 Fortunately, representation by an experienced family lawyer can ensure that your adoption is legally binding to remove any future concerns.

-Having a knowledgeable and skilled Chattanooga adoption lawyer by your side may be critical to your ability to efficiently complete the adoption process.
+Having a knowledgeable and skilled Chattanooga adoption lawyer by your side may be critical to your ability to efficiently complete the process.
 By strictly following the necessary procedures, legal counsel may be able to help you expedite the process and ensure your goals are met.

 Adoption is a court process that both terminates the parental rights of biological parents and allows non-biological parents to obtain legal custody of the child.
 In many cases, biological parents consent to an adoption, but in other scenarios, their consent is not mandatory.
 If a court finds that adoption is in the best interests of a child, that court may have the authority to terminate the rights of the biological parents and grant the adoption.

-Once a court has approved an adoption, the adoptive parents have the same legal rights and responsibilities for the child as they would for a biological child.
+Once a court has approved, the adoptive parents have the same legal rights and responsibilities for the child as they would for a biological child.
 Likewise, the child is entitled to the same rights and benefits as a biological child from their adoptive parents.
 The state issues an updated birth certificate for the child that names the adoptive parents as the legal parents of the child.

 Adoptions can take various forms, some of which involve preexisting relationships, and others of which do not.
-For instance, one common type of adoption is stepparent adoption.
+For instance, one common type is stepparent adoption.
 In most cases, the child already lives with a biological parent and stepparent and has done so for an extended period, so the adoption is a legal formality that reinforces their existing relationship.

-Relatives also may adoption children in some cases, such as when their biological parents are unable to take care of them.
+Relatives also may adopt children in some cases, such as when their biological parents are unable to take care of them.
 This process may occur as a result of involvement by the state concerning abuse or neglect to the child or may result from a private agreement among grandparents, aunts, uncles, siblings, or others.

 An adoption always involves the termination of the parental rights of one or both biological parents.
 In a stepparent adoption, the biological parent married to the stepparent retains all legal parental rights, but the rights of the other biological parent are terminated.
 In other cases, termination of the parental rights of both biological parents may occur.